 Students are dismissed to the off-grid cabins to cook and engage in night time leisure activities.
 All night time activity is supervised by a live-in support staff.

 Our educational program is offered free of charge.

 Any BC high school student is able to registers within School District 64 (Gulf Islands).

 Costs for food, special equipment and personal outdoor gear are the responsibilities of each student.
 Students pay for their own food and meals, though we provide guidance to help reduce costs, share menus and learn to eat in a more healthy way.
 Major field trip and and certifications require special fees that must be covered. (ie. the kayak certification course has a fee).

-Our students usually arrive on Sunday evening via BC ferries (at a reduced student rate) or early Monday morning via the free SD 64 water-taxi.
-They are returned to their home ports on Wednesday afternoon arriving in Ganges, Swartz Bay or back to Tsawwassen (Vancouver) between 6-7pm that evening.
+Our students usually arrive on Sunday evening via BC ferries or early Monday morning via the free SD64 water-taxi.
+They return to their home ports on Wednesday afternoon arriving between 6-7pm that evening.

 They then plan to use the remaining four days of the week to best meet their own academic and personal needs.
 Some students attend their home schools for a single course on the Thursday and Friday or register for distributed learning -DL – in course that are not offered at SEEC (ie. calculus, chemistry, languages etc.)